braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 > getCompatibleMeasures('MultilayerWD')
 > ````
 >
-> ① For each layer in "MultilayerWD" graph, the corresponding functions are applied as in the notes ⑧, ⑨, and  ⑩ of \Coderef{cd:m:GraphBD:prop_update}.
+> ① For each layer in "MultilayerWD" graph, the corresponding functions are applied as in the notes ⑧, ⑨, and  ⑩ of Code 2.
 >
 > ③ returns the labels of the graph layers provided by the user.
 >